mhcomm/pypeman/docs/userguide.md

 A Message store is really useful to keep a copy of all messages sent to a channel.
 It's like a log but with complete message data and metadata.
 This way you can trace all processing or replay a specific message (Not implemented yet).
+Each channel can have his message store.

+You don't use message stores directly but MessageStoreFactory instance to allow reusing of a configuration.

-### FileMessageStore
+### FileMessageStoreFactory

-A `FileMessageStore` save all messages in file in a directory hierachy.
+Give a `FileMessageStore` instanc that save all messages in file in a directory hierachy.

-### MemoryMessageStore
+### MemoryMessageStoreFactory

-Store messages in memory.
+Give a `MemoryMessageStore` instance that save messages in memory.
 Lost each time you stop pypeman.